-- pupils with different learning styles; - pupils studying in a language section which does not correspond to their dominant language; - pupils arriving in the system at a later stage who have followed a different curriculum and/or whose knowledge and skills show possible gaps; pupils with a mild learning difficulty; - pupils with a diagnosed special educational need; - gifted and talented pupils
+- pupils with different learning styles; - pupils studying in a language section which does not correspond to their dominant language; - pupils with a diagnosed special educational need; - gifted and talented pupils

 When taking into account the planning and implementation of differentiated teaching, in order to ensure inclusion and participation, it is vital that the whole class is engaged so that the pupils' sense of belonging to a community is adhered to as a priority.
 Negative or too explicit labelling of diverse learners is to be avoided at all cost.